Don't Worry (Appleton song)

 "Don't Worry" is a song by Canadian music duo Appleton, taken from their debut album, Everything's Eventual.
 Produced by Craigie Dodds, it was released as the album's second single on 10 February 2003.
-The song peaked at number five in the UK Singles Chart on its first week of release before dropping out of the top 10.
+The song peaked at number five on the UK Singles Chart in its first week of release before dropping out of the top 10.

 Music video

-The "Don't Worry" video is shot with Natalie and Nicole Appleton playing with a magic chair which can bend a long way without falling.
-Near the end of the video Natalie appears to have Nicole Appleton in a head lock.
+The "Don't Worry" video shows Natalie and Nicole Appleton playing with a magic chair which can bend a long way without falling.
+Near the end of the video, Natalie appears to have Nicole in a headlock.

 Usage in media

 "Don't Worry" was used from 2003 onwards as the music for the Galaxy chocolate bar advertisements.